aminul91/aminul91-Academic_Unibamberg/README.md

 Voting MAchine System: A web application for online voting system.
 Google App Engine has been implemented here.Programming language- Java

 Student Dormatory System: A Master level Project which is basically a web application for Student Dormatory System.
 Programming language java.Databse MySQL DB

+Service Oriented ArchiTecture Project: In this project Service was invoke with the implementation of Both REST and SOAP.
+JAXRS and JAXWS libray of JAVA have been implemented